National Football League: Media coverage

 In addition to radio networks run by each NFL team, select NFL games are broadcast nationally by Westwood One (known as Dial Global for the 2012 season).
 These games are broadcast on over 500 networks, giving all NFL markets access to each primetime game.
 The NFL's deal with Westwood One was extended in 2012 and continued through 2017.
 Other NFL games are nationally distributed by Compass Media Networks and Sports USA Radio Network under contracts with individual teams.

 Some broadcasting innovations have either been introduced or popularized during NFL telecasts.
 Among them, the Skycam camera system was used for the first time in a live telecast, at a 1984 preseason NFL game in San Diego between the Chargers and 49ers, and televised by CBS.
 Commentator John Madden famously used a telestrator during games between the early 1980s to the mid-2000s, boosting the device's popularity.

-The NFL, as a one-time experiment, distributed the October 25, 2015, International Series game from Wembley Stadium in London between the Buffalo Bills and Jacksonville Jaguars.
-The game was live streamed on the Internet exclusively via Yahoo!, except for over-the-air broadcasts on the local CBS-TV affiliates in the Buffalo and Jacksonville markets.

-In 2015, the NFL began sponsoring a series of public service announcements to bring attention to domestic abuse and sexual assault in response to what was seen as poor handling of incidents of violence by players.

-The NFL finished the new contract negotiation for the media rights deal worth over $110 billion on March 18, 2021.
-In this contract, ABC would be eligible to broadcast the Super Bowl on U.S. television for the first time since it broadcast Super Bowl XL after the end of the 2005 NFL season.
-Also in current agreement, Amazon would be the new home for Thursday Night Football starting in 2023.

-On August 25, 2021, the NFL sent a memo to all 32 teams that only fully vaccinated personnel, with a maximum of 50 people, will have access to locker rooms while players are present on game days.
-The memo also stated that non-club-affiliated media are not permitted in the locker room.

-On February 9, 2022, as part of efforts to increase the sport's international reach, the NFL announced that Munich will host its first regular-season game in Germany in 2022.
+The NFL has licensing agreements with X, Reddit and Meta Platforms to serve as authorized social media outlets for the league and its teams.
+The New England Patriots' attempt to launch a Bluesky account was met with a cease and desist order from the NFL headquarters.

+In 2025, the NFL began to take equity stakes in some of its media partners as part of business transactions.
+In August 2025, the NFL gained an equity stake in CBS parent company Paramount Skydance Corporation following the acquisition of Paramount Global by Skydance Media, by virtue of its existing investments and content partnerships with Skydance.
+The same month, the NFL announced that it would sell NFL Network, the NFL RedZone channel, and its fantasy football services to ESPN Inc. for an undisclosed amount, pending regulatory approval; as part of the agreement, the NFL will take a 10% stake in ESPN.